Mississippi Gun Laws

 Learn about gun control laws, gun permit requirements, and penalties in Mississippi.

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 In Mississippi, adults may purchase and openly carry firearms without a permit.
 However, you must obtain a concealed handgun permit to carry a concealed gun on (or near) your body, unless you are on your own property, or at your place of business.
 (Miss.
 Ann.
 Code § 45-9-101.)

 For more information, see Open and Concealed Gun Carrying Laws in Mississippi.

 How to Obtain a Concealed Handgun Permit in Mississippi

-To obtain a concealed handgun permit, you must apply at the police or sheriff’s office in the county where you reside.
-To qualify, you must:
+To obtain a concealed handgun permit, you must apply at a Highway Patrol Substation.
+To qualify to receive a permit, you must: